 American States Water

 First up is American States Water, a water utility company and Dividend King that operates in several U.S. states, including California.
-The company generated revenue of $488 million in 2020 and has a market capitalization of $3.7 billion.
+The company generated revenue of ~$499 million in 2021 and ~$483 million in the last twelve months.
+It has a market capitalization of approximately $3.46 billion.

 American States Water is composed of two businesses.
 The Utility business primarily focuses on the regulated water service to customers in California.
-The company has nearly 262,000 water customers across ten counties in the state, including the metropolitan areas of Los Angeles.
-This segment also has a small electric utility business with almost 25,000 customers.
+The Golden State Water Company has nearly 263,000 water customers across ten counties in the state, including the metropolitan areas of Los Angeles.
+This segment also has a small electric utility business, Bear Valley Electric Service, with almost 25,000 customers.

 Like most utility companies, American States Water has limited competition in the region that it operates.
 While this is a plus from a competition perspective, the company is heavily reliant on seeking rate hikes from regulators to grow the business.

 Unlike many utility companies, American States Water has a solid track record of seeing rate hikes as it spends an enormous amount of capital to maintain and upgrade its systems.
 As a result, the company has seen its average water rate base grow with a compound annual growth rate (CAGR) of more than 9% over the last few years.
 This growth was the driving force behind American States Water’s earnings-per-share growth by about 8.3% annually over the last decade.

 American States Water’s non-regulated water business is also essential.
 The company signs extremely long-dated contracts of 50 years with military bases to provide water and wastewater services.
 This point gives American States Water predictable results for a third of its business on a very long-time horizon.